PellelNitram/OnlineHTR/README.md

 4. `pip install -r requirements.txt`
 5. `pip install -e .` (do not forget the dot, `.`)
 6. `make test` to confirm that installation was successful

-## 🚀 Quickstart

-TODO.

-- Activate your environment and place training data according to below section
-- To do inference on your own writing: `python src/draw_and_predict_sample.py`
-- To capture your own handwriting into a file: `python src/draw_and_store_sample.py`
-- To train: `python src/train.py`

 ## Training data